Skip to content

 1. Flexibility: Landlords may prefer the flexibility to reclaim their property at the end of the lease term without needing to provide grounds for refusal or face potential litigation.

-2. Market Rent: It allows landlords to re-let the property at current market rent levels, which might be higher than the previously agreed rent.
+2. Market Rent: It allows landlords to re-let the property at current market rent levels.
+This might be higher than the previously agreed rent.

 3. Property Redevelopment: If landlords have plans for redevelopment or a change in property use, contracting out provides the certainty that they can regain possession of the property when the lease expires.